 Honor what you choose to do, which could include waiting to take action, taking no action, or taking an action that you don’t share with us.

 Support you through systems advocacy, if you decide to take action.
 This could include sharing information about how various systems and structures work.

 Honor your privacy and not share information about your experience unless you have asked us to do so, or if other very specific conditions exist.
 If your experience involves power-based interpersonal violence (sexual violence, stalking, intimate partner violence, or an abusive relationship) and you are looking for confidential support that does not share information with Title IX or the police, you can connect with the Healing & Advocacy Collective.

 Because we want to honor your self-determination, we want you to know if you share an experience with us that involves power-based interpersonal violence, we have to share that information with the Title IX Coordinator.
 In addition, if you share information that suggests a high risk of imminent threat to yourself or others, or a child or vulnerable adult, we will have to share that information with ECPD.

 Follow your lead about whether you want us to stay in touch with you.

 Welcome you anytime you want to see us in the future, even if it is just to say hello.

 Additional information on options:

-If you experience harm, you may want and need more than support and advocacy from the Social Justice Center.
+If you experience harm, you may want and need more than support and advocacy from the Social Justice Collaborative.
 You may want to access a more formal mechanism for having your concern addressed.
 The College has implemented a centralized reporting mechanism for those impacted by bias.
 Reports can be made with contact information or anonymously at https://emerson.edu/bias.